MicrosoftDocs/azure-devops-yaml-schema/task-reference/pip-authenticate-v1.md

 ### Download Python distributions from other private Python servers

 In this example, we are setting authentication for downloading from an external Python distribution server.
 Create a [pip service connection](/azure/devops/pipelines/library/service-endpoints#python-package-download-service-connection) entry for the external service.
-The authenticate task uses the service connection to create an environment variable `PIP_INDEX_URL`, which contains authentication credentials required to download the distributions. `HelloTestPackage` has to be present in the `pypitest` service connection; otherwise install will fail.
+The authenticate task uses the service connection to create an environment variable `PIP_INDEX_URL`, which contains auth credentials required to download the distributions. `HelloTestPackage` has to be present in the `pypitest` service connection; otherwise, install will fail.
 If you want [pypi](https://pypi.org) to be consulted first, set `onlyAddExtraIndex` to `true`.

 ```YAML
 - task: PipAuthenticate@1